2026 Ford Maverick vs Hyundai Santa Cruz: Best Compact Truck?

 Price and value

-The Maverick starts $5,000 cheaper ($24,995 vs $29,975).
-At base XL trim with the standard hybrid, it is the best-value new truck in America — possibly the best-value new vehicle in America, full stop.
-A Maverick XL hybrid with AWD (EcoBoost) checks in around $31,000; a comparably equipped Santa Cruz SEL AWD is $34,500.
+The Maverick starts $5,000 cheaper ($24,995 vs $29,975), and at base XL with the standard hybrid it's the best-value new truck in America — possibly the best-value new vehicle in America, full stop.
+A Maverick XL hybrid with AWD (EcoBoost) runs around $31,000; a comparable Santa Cruz SEL AWD is $34,500.

 May 2026 pricing and incentives